-Our subscription fees are based primarily on the number of users who access and utilize the applications built on our platform.
+Our subscription fees are based primarily on the number of users who access and utilize the applications built on our platform and, to a lesser degree, non-user based single application licenses.
 Our customer contract terms vary from one to five years with most providing for payment in advance on an annual, quarterly or monthly basis.
 Due to the variability of our billing terms and the episodic nature of our customers purchasing additional subscriptions, we do not believe that changes in our deferred revenue in a given period are directly correlated with our revenue growth.

 Since inception, we have invested in our professional services organization to help ensure that customers are able to build and deploy applications on our platform.
-We have several strategic partnerships, including with Deloitte, KPMG and PricewaterhouseCoopers, for them to refer customers to us and then to provide professional services directly to the customers using our platform.
+We have several strategic partnerships, including with KPMG, PricewaterhouseCoopers and Deloitte, for them to refer customers to us and then to provide professional services directly to the customers using our platform.
 We intend to further grow our base of strategic partners to provide broader customer coverage and solution delivery capabilities.
 In addition, over time we expect professional services revenue as a percentage of total revenue to decline as we increasingly rely on strategic partners to help our customers deploy our software.
 We believe our investment in professional services, including strategic partners building their practices around Appian, will drive increased adoption of our platform.

 Our customers include financial services, life sciences, government, telecommunications, media, energy, manufacturing and transportation organizations.
 Generally, our sales force targets its efforts to organizations with over 2,000 employees and \$2 billion in annual revenue.
-Revenue from government agencies represented 20.1% and 16.5% of our total revenue in the three and six months ended June 30, 2018, respectively.
-No single end-customer accounted for more than 10% of our total revenue in the three and six months ended June 30, 2018.
-Revenue from government agencies represented 15.8% and 16.1% of our total revenue in the three and six months ended June 30, 2017, respectively.
-No single end-customer accounted for more than 10% of our total revenue in the three and six months ended June 30, 2017, respectively.
-No single end-customer accounted for more than 10% of our total revenue in the three and six months ended June 30, 2017, respectively.
-No single end-customer accounted for more than 10% of our total revenue in the three and six months ended June 30, 2017, respectively.
-No single end-customer accounted for more than 10% of our total revenue in the three and six months ended June 30, 2017, respectively.
-No single end-customer accounted for more than 10% of our total revenue in the three and six months ended June 30, 2017, respectively.
-No single end-customer accounted for more than 10% of our total revenue in the three and six months ended June 30, 2017.
+Revenue from government agencies represented 14.1% and 16.1% of our total revenue in the three and nine months ended September 30, 2018, respectively.
+No single end-customer accounted for more than 10% of our total revenue in the three and nine months ended September 30, 2018.
+Revenue from government agencies represented 14.2% and 15.4% of our total revenue in the three and nine months ended September 30, 2017, respectively.
+No single end-customer accounted for more than 10% of our total revenue in the three and nine months ended September 30, 2017.

 Our platform is designed to be natively multi-lingual to facilitate collaboration and address challenges in multi-national organizations.
 We offer our platform globally.
-In the three and six months ended June 30, 2018, 28.1% and 29.6%, respectively, of our total revenue was generated from customers outside of the United States.
-In the three and six months ended June 30, 2017, 25.1% and 24.0%, respectively, of our total revenue was generated from customers outside of the United States.
-As of June 30, 2018, we operated in 12 countries.
+In the three and nine months ended September 30, 2018, 29.1% and 30.0%, respectively, of our total revenue was generated from customers outside of the United States.
+In the three and nine months ended September 30, 2017, 28.6% and 25.6%, respectively, of our total revenue was generated from customers outside of the United States.
+As of September 30, 2018, we operated in 12 countries.
 We believe that we have a significant opportunity to grow our international footprint.
 We are investing in new geographies, including through investment in direct and indirect sales channels, professional services and customer support and implementation partners.